singnet/dev-portal/docs/products/DecentralizedAIPlatform/index.md

 ## Platform components explained

-<p style="font-weight: 700">Publisher portal</p> - this service allows to publish services on AI Marketplace
+<span style="font-weight: 700">Publisher portal</span> - this service allows to publish services on AI Marketplace
 CLI/TUI - Tools for publish orgs and services without marketplace displays, for calls to services SDK - Tool for integrating calls AI Services to another programs AI Marketplace - the service allows using AI services via web interface

-<p style="font-weight: 700">Blockchain</p> - Ethereum is now used to implement platform contracts, but other blockchain will be used as well Cardano and other
+<span style="font-weight: 700">Blockchain</span> - Ethereum is now used to implement platform contracts, but other blockchain will be used as well Cardano and other

-<p style="font-weight: 700">MPE Contract</p> - smart contract used to implementation of on-chain payments for AI service calls
+<span style="font-weight: 700">MPE Contract</span> - smart contract used to implementation of on-chain payments for AI service calls

-<p style="font-weight: 700">Registry Contract</p> - smart contract used for store information about organizations and services
+<span style="font-weight: 700">Registry Contract</span> - smart contract used for store information about organizations and services

-<p style="font-weight: 700">DSN</p> - decentralized storage, where metadata about organizations and services are stored, now used: IPFS and Filecoin
+<span style="font-weight: 700">DSN</span> - decentralized storage, where metadata about organizations and services are stored, now used: IPFS and Filecoin

-<p style="font-weight: 700">Daemon</p> - A daemon is an adapter between an AI service and a client, tracking service calls, calculating costs, and redirecting requests to the AI
+<span style="font-weight: 700">Daemon</span> - A daemon is an adapter between an AI service and a client, tracking service calls, calculating costs, and redirecting requests to the AI

-<p style="font-weight: 700">AI Service</p> - an artificial intelligence service that processes user requests through Daemon
+<span style="font-weight: 700">AI Service</span> - an artificial intelligence service that processes user requests through Daemon

 ![Basic scheme](/assets/images/products/AIMarketplace/Marketplace/BasicScheme.webp)